soz-live/soz-live.github.io/security.md

 The running of any code carries with it a certain level of risk, especially from unknown or untrusted sources.
 These risks include:

-- Insecured source code - open to modification by others.
+- Unsecured source code - open to modification by others.
 - Code that accesses the computer's registry.
 - Code that runs external commands, such as shell or Powershell.
 - Code that reads and writes to external files without checking for permission.
 - Code that generates side effects as it runs.

-### Insecured Code
+### Unsecured Code

 **SOZ-LIVE** source code is secured as it: